ppy/osu-wiki/wiki/Beatmapping/Overall_difficulty/en.md

 | 100 | `280ms - 16ms * OD` |
 | 300 | `160ms - 12ms * OD` |

 If the player hits outside of the 50's hit window, it will count as a miss.
-In case the hit windows of two objects overlap, the second object will be inaccessible until the first object disappears due to [note lock](/wiki/Gameplay/Note_lock).
+In case the hit windows of two objects overlap, the second object will be inaccessible until the first object disappears due to [notelock](/wiki/Gameplay/Notelock).

 ## Sliders and spinners